-Pesto Potato Salad is a warm side dish featuring tender potatoes seasoned with fresh herbs, pesto, and spices.
-Make this recipe for the perfect light summer salad!
+Pesto potato salad is a delicious summer dish with baby potatoes, fresh herbs, pesto, and spices.
+Make this recipe for a warm or cold salad with fantastic Italian flavor!

 Few side dishes are as comforting and hearty as a serving of warm potatoes.
-Whether they’re mashed, oven roasted, or in a warm potato salad like this one, they pair well with almost any protein and they are always full of flavor.
+Whether they’re mashed, oven roasted, or in an Italian potato salad like this one, they pair well with almost any protein and they are always full of flavor.

 USES FOR PESTO